Nigeria Premier Football League: International partnerships

 LMC Chairman Shehu Dikko put pen to paper on a memorandum of understanding with their Moroccan counterparts, the result of detailed discussions, deliberations and considerations over time.
 The two FA Presidents signed their own sides in the Office of the Federation Royale Marocaine de Football in Rabat, while the LMC 's Chairman, Shehu Dikko and Chairman of the Ligue Nationale de Football Professionnel (which organises the Botola), Said Naciri signed at the LNFP office, watched by the two FA bosses.

 Eunisell, Bet9ja and Hero lager are current sponsors of the NPFL.

 History

 2017 season

-Plateau United F.C. won the league on 9 September 2017, with a 2–0 victory over Rangers International F.C..
+Plateau United F.C. won the league on 9 September 2017, with a 2–0 victory over Enugu Rangers.

 2018 season

 In July 2018 the league was postponed indefinitely following crisis in the Nigerian Football Federation (NFF).
 Lobi Stars was declared as the sole representative of the league in the 2019 CAF Champions League as the team was at the top of the standings.